hubbards/sequence-alignment-haskell/README.md

 Kleinberg and Eva Tardos.
 The function `opt` computes the minimal alignment costs and the function `sol` finds the optimal alignment.

-The module `Example` contains two examples of sequence alignment from different domains.

 ## Instructions

 We will assume that this project exists locally and we are logged into a shell